-How much does a certificate of title bond cost in Florida?
+How much does a Florida certificate of title bond cost?

 The State of Florida Department of Highway Safety and Motor Vehicles Division of Motorist Services requires individuals who own a vehicle with a lost or stolen title to post a surety bond to get a bonded title.
-The amount of the surety bond should be equal to twice the appraised value of the vehicle.
-Florida suggests using Kelly Blue Book or NADA to appraise your vehicle.
+The amount of the surety bond should be equal to twice the appraised value of the vehicle established by the Kelley Blue Book valuation guide.

-Bonded titles are required by the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) Division of Motorist Services if you do not have a title for your vehicle and cannot prove ownership.
-Florida certificate of title bonds indemnify all prior owners and lienholders as well as all future purchasers of the vehicle against any expense, loss or damage that occurs as a result of the issuance of bonded title.
+A Florida certificate of title bond is needed as a means of indemnifying all prior owners and lienholders as well as all future purchasers of the vehicle against any expense, loss or damage that occurs as a result of the issuance of bonded title.
 Florida Statute 319.23(7) establishes the requirement for those seeking a bonded title to first get a surety bond.